Chemotherapy side effects

 - They will begin to go once the treatment has finished

-- You can have medicines to reduce the side effects
+- You can have medicines to reduce most side effects

-If you have side effects that are troubling you, let your clinical nurse specialist or your cancer doctor know.
+If you have side effects that are troubling you, let your nurse or doctor know.

 Chemotherapy damages dividing cells.
 Cancer cells divide much more often than most normal cells.
 So chemotherapy damages cancer cells, and can destroy them.